dotnet/reactive/Rx.NET/Documentation/adr/0005-package-split.md

 ##### ...except for UWP

-We are considering making an exception to the constraint just discussed for UWP.
-The presence of UWP code causes considerable headaches because UWP is not a properly supported target.
-The modern .NET SDK build system doesn't fully recognize it, and we end up using the [`MSBuild.Sdk.Extras`](https://github.com/novotnyllc/MSBuildSdkExtras) package to work around this.
+We are considering making an exception to the constraint just discussed for UWP (and more specifically, the form of UWP code that uses `uap` TFMs).
+The presence of the `uap10.0.18362` TFM causes considerable headaches because it is not a properly supported target.
+The modern .NET SDK build system doesn't fully recognize it, and back when endjin took over maintenance of Rx.NET, it was using the [`MSBuild.Sdk.Extras`](https://github.com/novotnyllc/MSBuildSdkExtras) package to work around this.
 That repository hasn't had an update since 2021, and it was originally written in the hope of being a stopgap while Microsoft got proper UWP support in place.

-Microsoft has now provided a modern way to use UWP, but it entails abandoning the old `uap` runtime and using `net9.0` instead.
+Microsoft has now provided a modern way to use UWP, but it entails abandoning the old `uap` runtime and using `net9.0` or later instead.
 This is undoubtedly an improvement for application developers, but the question remains: what should Rx do for applications still using `uap10.x`?
 Proper `uap` support never arrived, originally because UWP is a technology Microsoft has long been telling people not to use, and now because Microsoft is telling people that if they must use it, .NET 9.0+ is now the way to do that.
 But if we just remove the `uap` TFM, that will be a binary breaking change.

-We don't want to drop `uap` support completely, but we are prepared to contemplate removing the UAP-specific target (`uap10.0.16299`) much earlier than any of the other targets.
+We don't want to drop `uap` support completely, but we are prepared to contemplate removing the UAP-specific target (`uap10.0.18362`) much earlier than any of the other targets.
 UWP has long supported .NET Standard 2.0, so Rx.NET would still be available if we did this.
-The only changes would be that the UWP-specific types would no longer be in `System.Reactive` (we would move them into a separate NuGet package) and also the the very small number of UWP-specific members of `ThreadPoolScheduler` would vanish.
+The relevant functionality would continue to be available in `System.Reactive.WindowsRuntime`, but this would be a binary breaking change for code that can't be rebuilt to use that.

 This is problematic for all of the reasons just discussed in the preceding section.
 However, UWP never really became hugely popular, and the fact that Microsoft never added proper support for `uap` to the .NET SDK sets a precedent that makes us comfortable with dropping it relatively abruptly.
 Existing Rx.NET users using UWP will have three choices: 1) upgrade their apps to use the new .NET support for UAP instead of the `uap` runtime, 2) remain on Rx 6.0, or 3) rebuild code that was using UWP-specific types in `System.Reactive` to use the new UWP-specific package we would be adding.

 There are a couple of options here:

 * Remove UWP support in Rx v7
-* Obsolete UWP support in Rx v7, then remove it in v8
+* Obsolete UWP support in Rx v7, then remove it in v8 or later

 As much as I want to be shot of UWP as soon as possible, I think the second option is probably the better one.